sneakyx/AgilaVocca/README.md

 # Installation

-Please start with [basis installation](docu/basis-installation.md).
+Please start with [basic installation](docu/basic-installation.md).
 Agila Vocca should run
 - locally with ddev in developer mode
-- or with docker/docker-compose
+- or with docker/docker-compose (docker-files not finished yet)
-- or on webspace
+- or on webspace (not tested yet)

 After basis installation, you have to setup E-Mail-support and create an admin.
 For this step see [initial settings](docu/initial-settings.md).